 Parameters None.

 Returns The process identifier associated with the current thread or elf process.

 Description Gets the underlying process identifier of the process context that is executing currently.
 The process identifier is needed to perform certain operations like kill() on both processes and threads.

-Includes xmk.h, sys/process.h int kill (pid tpid) TITC (Pra cpra,
+int kill(pid_tpid)

 Parameters pid is the PID of the process.

-Returns 0 on success. -1 on failure.
+-1 on failure.

 Description Removes the process context specified by pid from the system.
 If pid refers to the current executing process context, then it is equivalent to the current process context terminating.
 A kill can be invoked on processes that are suspended on wait queues or on a timeout.
-No indication is given to other processes that are dependent on this process context.
+No indication is given to other processes that are dependant on this process context.

 Note: This function is defined only if CONFIG_KILL is true.
 This can be configured in with the enhanced features category of the kernel.

-Includes xmk.h, sys/process.h